tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 8. `keys`

 `keys` is a looping construct which iterates over hash keys to perform certain operations if any of them smart-matches any of the cases.

 ```
-var fruits = h[banana 2 orange 1 melon 2]
+var fruits = qm[banana 2 orange 1 melon 2]

 keys fruits -> k, v {
     match /^b/ | /ge$/ { _ = .rev; v += 2 }
     default { v *= 2 }
 }

--- output: { banan => 5, orang => 3, melon => 4 }
+fruits.say # Output: { banan => 5, orang => 3, melon => 4 }
-fruits.say
 ```

 8. `given`-`match`

-We implement the switch-case using `given`-`match` construct, When an object is specified this construct tests the topic variable initialized to the argument passed to `given` against the following cases using the smartmatch operator(`~~`).
+We implement the casing using `given`-`match` construct, When an object isn't specified this construct tests the topic variable initialized to the argument passed to `given` against the following cases using the smartmatch operator(`~~`).
 We execute the block of the first matching case and instantly exit the `given` block.
-We can continue on to the next case by using the `proceed` instruction within the block of a case.
+It is possible to proceed

 ```
--- output: Num, 42
+# output: Num, 42
 given 34 {
     match Num { say "Num"; proceed }
     match 42  { say "42" }
     default   { say "Default" }
 }

--- use '|' for alternation
+# use '|' for alternation
 var name = "kueppo"
 given name {
     match /^k/ | /o$/ { say "matches" }